scientistsagoemarcus/Day2-Hello-Microverse/README.md

 # Hello Microverse

 > Description the project.
-> This PTOJECT is to text our previous knowledge
+> This project is to text our previous knowledge

 ## Built With